Henry Alford (theologian): Life

-Alford was born in London, of a Somerset family, which had given five consecutive generations of clergymen to the Anglican church.
+of a Somersetshire family, which had given five consecutive generations of clergymen to the Anglican church.
 Alford's early years were passed with his widowed father, who was curate of Steeple Ashton in Wiltshire.
-He was a precocious boy, and before he was ten had written several Latin odes, a history of the Jews and a series of homiletic outlines.
-After a peripatetic school education he went up to Trinity College, Cambridge in 1827 as a scholar.
+He was a precocious lad, and before he was ten had written several Latin odes, a history of the Jews and a series of homiletic outlines.
+After a peripatetic school course he went up to Cambridge in 1827 as a scholar of Trinity in 1827.
 In 1832 he was 34th wrangler and 8th classic, and in 1834 was made a fellow of Trinity.

 Service

-He had already taken orders, and in 1835 began his eighteen-year tenure of the vicarage of Wymeswold in Leicestershire, from which seclusion the twice-repeated offer of a colonial bishopric failed to draw him.
-He was Hulsean lecturer at Cambridge in 1841–1842, and steadily built up a reputation as scholar and preacher, which might have been greater if not for his excursions into minor poetry and magazine editing.
+He had already taken orders, and in 1835 began his eighteen years' tenure of the vicarage of Wymeswold in Leicestershire, from which seclusion the twice-repeated offer of a colonial bishopric failed to draw him.
+He was Hulsean lecturer at Cambridge in 1841–1842, and steadily built up a reputation as scholar and preacher, which would have been enhanced but for his discursive ramblings in the fields of minor poetry and magazine editing.

-In 1844, he joined the Cambridge Camden Society (CCS) which published a list of do's and don'ts for church layout which they promoted as a science.
+In 1844, he joined the Cambridge Camden Society (CCS).
 He commissioned A.W.N.
 Pugin to restore St Mary's church.
 He also was a member of the Metaphysical Society, founded in 1869 by James Knowles.

+In September 1853 Alford moved to Quebec Street Chapel, Marylebone, London, where he had a large and cultured congregation.
+In March 1857 Lord Palmerston advanced him to the deanery of Canterbury, where, till his death [...], he lived the same strenuous and diversified life that had always characterized him.

+Personal life

+Henry Alford married his cousin Frances (Fanny) Oke Alford on 10 March 1835 in Curry Rivel, Somerset.
+They had four children, all born in Wymeswold, of whom both the sons died in childhood.
+The first was Clement Henry Oke, who died in 1844, aged 11 months; the second was his elder brother Ambrose Oke, who died in Babbacombe, Torquay aged 10, on 31 August 1850.

+Henry and Francis' two daughters were:

-In September 1853 Alford moved to Quebec Street Chapel, Marylebone, London, where he had a large congregation.
-In March 1857 Lord Palmerston advanced him to the deanery of Canterbury, where, until his death, he lived in the same energetic and diverse way as ever.
-He had been the friend of many of his eminent contemporaries, and was much loved for his amiable character.
-The inscription on his tomb, chosen by himself, is Diversorium Viatoris Hierosolymam Proficiscentis ("the lodging place of a traveller on his way to Jerusalem").
+Henry Alford was the friend of many of his eminent contemporaries, and was much loved for his amiable character.
+He was buried at St Martin's Church, Canterbury.
+A description of the funeral and a tribute to Dean Alford were published in The Times.
+"The inscription on his tomb, chosen by himself, is Diversorium Viatoris Hierosolymam Proficiscentis ('the lodging place of a traveller on his way to Jerusalem')."

+Frances Alford died in Middlesex on 18 November 1878.